Do you like to throw money at different marketing channels, don’t get any results and don’t know why you didn’t get the expected results?

 If, for example, your Facebook Ads get a CTR of 0.6%, you will learn that this is below the industry average.

 The average CTR of real estate ads on Facebook is 0.98% (source).

 3) Costs per Click (CPC)

-The cost per click indicator is an easy one to understand, but it doesn’t give that much helpful information for decision-making.
+The cost-per-click indicator is easy to understand, but it doesn’t give that much helpful information for decision-making.

-You can just track over time how a particular digital advertising campaign performs in terms of costs.
+You can track how a particular digital advertising campaign performs in terms of costs.

 It shouldn’t be used alone to make decisions on which marketing channel to choose or to focus on.

-The next indicators I will mention are way better for that.
+The following indicators I will mention are way better for that.